ct-js/ct-js/app/data/ct.libs/desktop/README.md

 A module that provides useful desktop-specific features, such as quitting the game, toggling the debugger/devtools, and more!

+Below is a list of all methods, functions, and properties that ct.desktop currently provides.

+See the other ct.desktop documentation pages for further information and more detailed examples.

 ## .openDevTools(options)

 - `options` object (optional)